gza/gentoo-lxc-overlay/README.md

 # What is different from others ebuild ?

-* lxc-9999 has gentoo template (Now mainstream !!!)
+* offical gentoo template introduced in 1.0
 * multi
 * lua support (mainly for lxc-top)
 * cleaner ebuild